brucestull/DjangoStarter-heroku/notes/create_empty_remote_repo_push_existing_application.md

         PS C:\Users\Bruce\Programming\my-new-app-repository> git remote add origin https://github.com/brucestull/new-remote-repository.git
         ```

 1. Verify the remote repository is added.
-We should now have our own GitHub "origin" named remote:
+We should now have our own GitHub remote which has a local name of "origin":
 `git remote -v`
     * Sample output:
         ```